 The harvest of forest products usually requires a permit for both personal and commercial uses.
 Permits allow the Forest Service to monitor the demand and use of various products to ensure that areas are not overused.
 Please check with your local Forest Service office for the permits you will need before removing anything from the Gifford Pinchot National Forest.

-Educate yourself.
-Obtain visitor maps and regulations from public agencies, comply with signs and barriers, and ask owners' permission to cross private property.
+- Educate yourself.
+Get visitor maps and regulations from public agencies, comply with signs and barriers, and ask owners' permission to cross private property.

 Safe Driving Tips